yogeshjain999/representable/README.md

 ## Dynamic Options

-Most of `property`'s options are dynamic, meaning the can be either a static value, a lambda or a symbol refering to an instance method to be called.
+Most of `property`'s options are dynamic, meaning the can be either a static value, a lambda or a :symbol refering to an instance method to be called.

 All user options are passed to the lambdas, e.g. when you call